ernestyalumni/CompPhys/Cpp/README.md

 [C++ Rvalue References Explained](http://thbecker.net/articles/rvalue_references/section_01.html)

 Original definition of *lvalues* and *rvalues* from *C*:
-*lvalue* - expression $e$ that may appear on the left or on the right hand side of an assignment
+*lvalue* - expression `e` that may appear on the left or on the right hand side of an assignment
-*rvalue* - expression that can only appear on right hand side of assignment $=$.
+*rvalue* - expression that can only appear on right hand side of assignment =.

 Examples: